COVID-19 update: All of New Zealand is now at Red. More information.

 - Library quality information

 - Illumina MiSeq™ run quality

 - Data quality information

 The data is delivered in fastq format and the sequencing reads are quality trimmed to 0.01 probability.

-Data will NOT be delivered to customers until payment has been received by NZ Genomics Ltd.
+Please note, data will NOT be delivered to customers until a PO has been received by MGS for payment.